Canadensys/narwhal-processor/README.md

 narwhal-processor
 =================

 narwhal-processor is a processing library that normalizes data of a known type.
-Current and proposed data types that can be normalized include date, country name, continent, state and province, coordinates, numeric range (altitude, depth) and scientific name.
+Current and proposed data types that can be normalized include date, country name, continent, state and province, coordinates and numeric range (altitude, depth).

 Comments, contributions, reviews and help are welcomed.